antronerds/r2-training-courses/docs/Butterfly_interim_course_R2_day1.md

 ### Finding Correlating genes

-Many approaches have been conducted to target the MYCN gene, historically as a transcription factor MYCN has been regarded as "undrugable".
+Many approaches have been conducted to target the MYCN gene.
+Historically as a transcription factor MYCN has been regarded as "undrugable".
 A way to identify downstream targets of MYCN which may be potentially drugable, is to identify genes which show a similar expression pattern.
 In R2 these can be identified by using the 'correlating genes with a single gene' analysis module.

-- Go back to the main page buy the link **Main** in the upper left corner of the page.
+- Go back to the main page using the link **Main** in the upper left corner of the page.
-- In the main menu select in box 3 **Find Correlating genes with a single gene** and click next.
+- In the main menu select in box 3 **Find Correlated Genes with a single Gene** and click next.
 - Provide the MYCN gene in the *Search by Gene* field and make sure to click on the reporter in the dropdown.
-- In the 'Corr. p <= cut-off' field , change <span style="color: red">**0.05 to 0.01**</span>. and click Submit.
+- In the 'Corr. p <= cut-off' field , change <span style="color: red">**0.05 to 0.01**</span> (0,01 if your
+  Windows system is set the Dutch) and click Submit.
-- In the next screen a set of tables is generated; one table for negative and one for positive correlating genes.
+In the next screen a set of tables is generated; one table for negative and one for positive correlating genes.

 ---------